The aim of this research is to explore an alternative to current analytical methods used in decision making.

 The objective of the research is to demonstrate agent-based simulation (ABS) is a viable alternative to existing analytical methods for supporting policy decisions.

-The case-study has a focus on a PCSO team in one district, who have previously given responses to public-sector motivation surveys.
+The case study has a focus on a Police Community Support Officer (PCSO) team in one district, who have previously given responses to public-sector motivation surveys.

 Utilising a Grounded Theory approach, 10 PCSOs were interviewed on workplace motivation and change, and their responses coded to provide a multi-dimensional hypersimplex (mathematical representation of their environment) of impacts on motivation.

 This hypersimplex is translated into a combinatorial process for exposing simulated PCSOs to various environmental factors that a change in policy may bring (for example, lone patrolling, absence of supervision, change of geographic ownership of tasks).